felipezarco/add-ssh-key/README.md

-# Generate new SSH Key and add it to Github
+# How to Generate SSH Key and Add it to Github (step by step)

 1. Generate ssh key *with your own email*.
 ```shell